shaban420/battle-point-fury/README.md

 - **MetaMask**: https://metamask.io/
 - **Sepolia Faucet**: https://sepoliafaucet.com/

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## 📝 License

-This project is open source and available under the MIT License.

 ## ⚠️ Disclaimer

 This is a testnet application for educational purposes.
 Do not use real funds or deploy to mainnet without proper auditing.

----

-Built with ❤️ using React, TypeScript, and Solidity